aptos-foundation/AIPs/aips/aip-x.md

 ## Motivation

 The motivation of this AIP follows directly from the motivation of [AIP-61](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-61.md).
 The purpose of Aptos Keyless is to greatly reduce friction in onboarding and key management for users.
-Specifically, the Keyless Proving Service will allow for the most computationally intensive step
+Specifically, the Keyless Proving Service will allow for the most computationally intensive step during login to be offloaded to a powerful cloud VM instead of being done locally, thus greatly improving the user experience of Aptos Keyless.

 ### Out of Scope